glicerico/rangram/journal.md

 |--------|----------|------|-----|-----|-----|-----|-------|
 |handgram2_tenth2|45.91|37.48 |45.98|35.92|100|     |       |

-Clearly lower results.
+These are clearly worse results.
-This made me wonder why the top of the corpus (the first tenth) was more sequential than the last tenth of the corpus.
+This made me wonder why the top of the corpus (the first tenth) was more sequential than the last tenth of the corpus (`handgram_tenth2`).
 The reason is that the mechanism for creating corpora in `corpus_generator.py` only writes a newly created sentence if it was not previously present in the corpus.
 This causes that the sentences more likely to be produced (generally the simpler ones that don't require many recursions) are going to be positioned closer to the beginning of the file.
 In contrast, longer, more convoluted sentences appear near the end of the corpus.